-Q: Due to operational requirements, I need to change the work hours of my MLC staff.
+Q: Due to operational requirements, I need to change the work hours of my MLC/IHA staff.
 Is there anything I need to do?

 A: Yes.
-Changes of IHA/MLC work schedule need to be processed as an Official Personnel Action.
+Changes of MLC/IHA work schedule need to be processed as an Official Personnel Action.

 Please work with your administrative staff to prepare a USFJ Form 11EJ and submit it to CHRO at least three weeks before the effective date of the change.
-Also, please take time to explain the reason for the change to your staff and have them sign the form for agreement before submission.
+Also, please take time to explain the change to your staff before submission.

 Q: An employee’s base pass will expire soon.
 What is the procedure to renew his/her base pass?

-A: A base application form filled out by the employee and a request letter issued by their supervisor must be submitted to the JN Employment Section.
-If the supervisor requires the employee to have access for extended hours, multiple camps, or at a higher FPCON level, justification must be provided in the letter.
-After these documents are reviewed and endorsed by CHRO, the employee will need to submit the documents to Pass Office, PMO together with a photograph.
+A: A Letter of Request (LOR) signed by the Commander or individuals with "By direction" authority must be submitted to the PMO Pass Office.
+If the employee is required to have access for extended hours, multiple camps, or at a higher FPCON level, justification must be provided in the letter.

 Q: My CAC card will expire soon.
 What is the procedure for renewal?